UK Mental Health And Therapy Pricing Explained

 - Session format: Online therapy is typically more affordable than in-person therapy, as it eliminates overhead costs like room rental and allows for greater scheduling flexibility.

-Is working with a therapist worth the cost?
+Is working with a therapist worth it?

 Extensive research consistently highlights the effectiveness and importance of mental health treatment.
 For example, a study by the University of Oxford found that over approximately 46 months, 43% of individuals who received cognitive-behavioral therapy (CBT) experienced at least a 50% reduction in depression symptoms, compared to 27% who continued with usual care alone.